-Centerville Beach County Park: Centerville was named best area beach by readers of the local newspaper, and it's no wonder.
-It's 9 miles of secluded, scenic beach with sandstone cliffs, lots of wildlife.
+Centerville Beach County Park: Centerville was named best area beach by readers of the local newspaper and it's no wonder.
+It's nine miles of secluded, scenic beach with sandstone cliffs, lots of wildlife.
 In April and May, an occasional migrating mother whale may swim past with her baby.

 Samoa Dunes Beach: On the Samoa Peninsula on the ocean side of Humboldt Bay opposite the town of Eureka, Samoa Dunes has a 75-acre area set aside for riding off-highway vehicles.
 It's also a good place for hiking, surfing, fishing, sightseeing, beachcombing and birdwatching.

 Trinidad State Beach: Trinidad is a sandy, curving beach just north of the Trinidad Harbor and pier.
 It's protected by a big, rocky sea stack and often strewn with driftwood and other bits of flotsam and jetsam.
 To get there, you'll follow a long, somewhat steep path.
 The best time to go is at low tide.